 Rule of Odds

-I hope that I have given you a brief insight into the rules of composition in photography and that when you next look through your viewfinder you will at least stop and think for a few seconds at what you are looking at and how the shot may be improved.
-But just remember, these rules, and all the others you will come across, are simply guide lines to help you go in the right direction, they are not railway tracks that you have to stick to rigidly.
+I hope that I have given you a brief insight into the rules of composition in photography.
+And when you next look through your viewfinder you will at least stop and think for a few seconds at what you are looking at.
+And how the shot may be improved.
+But just remember, these rules, and all the others you will come across, are simply guide lines to help you go in the right direction.
+They are not railway tracks that you have to stick to rigidly.

 Finally I will end with the words of Pablo Picasso –